LLAMA: The Low-Level Abstraction For Memory Access: Design

 In LLAMA, access to elements is built up gradually and only resolved once the access is terminal.
 LLAMA therefore has a holistic view of an access request into a data structure and thus richer possibilities for optimization.
+Listing~\ref{lst:access_vector_vs_llama} compares the access on a \lstinline{std::vector} and on a LLAMA \lstinline{View}: